 Weaker domain/customer insights

 The foundation stone of any successful SEO program is based on target search strings which comes from a deep understanding of the customer segments.
-External consultants, however senior do not live and breathe a brand like an employee and lack the intuitive insights available to an internal team.
+External consultants, however senior do not live and breathe a brand like an employee.
+They may lack the intuitive insights available to an internal team.

 You could circumvent this risk by spending time and effort in the quality of your brief and transactions but it’s never the same.
 An external agency may know SEO better but will never understand the brand better than an employee.
 The tradeoff is real!